-- A. Use only factory approved repair parts. - B. Do not work on this equipment when fatigued. - C. Never remove the protective guards, covers, or receptacle panels while the engine is running. - D. Use extreme caution when working on electrical components.
-High output voltage from this equipment can cause serious injury or death. - E. Always avoid hot mufflers, exhaust manifolds, and engine parts.
-They can cause severe burns instantly. - F. The use of the engine-generator set must comply with all national, state, and local codes.
+- A. Use only factory approved repair parts. - B. Do not work on this equipment fatigued.

-A. Do not refuel when the engine is running or hot.
+- C. Use extreme caution when working on electrical components.
+High output voltages from this equipment can cause serious injury or death. - D. Installing a generator is not a "do-it-yourself" project.
+Consult a qualified, licensed electrician or contractor.
+The installation must comply with all national, state, and local codes.